 Consider The Huffington Post.
 Although it started as primarily a content curation site, it now includes original content, sponsored posts, and user-generated content.
 Enabling users to invest in your site and provide you with additional content can help your platform grow exponentially.

-There’s no doubt that there are a lot of moving parts to consider when building your content curation site.
+There’s no doubt that there are a lot of moving parts to consider when building your content curation website or content hub.
 However, with a few key guidelines in place, you can craft a top-notch curation strategy.

 You can start with a specific target audience and unique sources that will draw crowds.
 By incorporating your own thoughts, sharing top posts via other channels, and engaging creators and users, you may find a community forming around your site.
 Plus, with WP RSS Aggregator, you can save yourself precious hours.